cardanoapi/hardfork-testing/migration.md

-# Migrating Cardano-Marketplace from Plutus V2 to Plutus V3
+# Migrating DApp from Plutus V2 to Plutus V3: A Comprehensive Guide

+The Cardano ecosystem continues to evolve, bringing about significant changes to its smart contract platform, Plutus.
+With the latest updates, migrating decentralized applications (DApps) from Plutus V2 to Plutus V3 will become a crucial step for developers looking to leverage new features and improvements.
+This document will guide you through the migration process for Cardano-Marketplace, a straightforward DApp for an NFT marketplace, outlining the technical details and best practices based on our own experience.

 # 1. DApp Overview

-[Cardano Marketplace](https://github.com/dQuadrant/cardano-marketplace) is a straightforward DApp for an NFT marketplace utilizing Plutus smart contracts.
-It supports minting assets, placing them on sell in the marketplace, buying them from the marketplace, and withdrawing them if you are the asset owner.
-Additionally, it can perform these tasks with reference scripts.
+[Cardano-Marketplace](https://github.com/dQuadrant/cardano-marketplace) is an NFT marketplace DApp utilizing Plutus smart contracts.
+It supports the following functionalities:

-## 1.1 DApp Types

-- Simple Marketplace
+- Minting assets
+- Placing assets on sale in the marketplace
+- Buying assets from the marketplace
+- Withdrawing assets if you are the owner

+Additionally, it handles these tasks using reference scripts.

+The marketplace is categorized into two types:
+1. **Simple Marketplace:**
-    - Basic implementation for buying, selling, and withdrawing assets.
+A basic implementation for buying, selling, and withdrawing assets.

-- Configurable Marketplace
+2. **Configurable Marketplace:**

-    - Adds functionality for an additional fee payable to the market operator, with configurable fee amount and operator address.
+Adds functionality for an additional fee payable to the market operator, with configurable fee amounts and operator addresses.

-The Cardano marketplace has been implemented using Plutus V1, V2, and V3.
-This article serves as a migration guide from Plutus V2 to Plutus V3.
+The Cardano-Marketplace has been implemented using Plutus V1, V2, and V3.
+This guide focuses on migrating from Plutus V2 to Plutus V3.

-# 2. Effects of Chang Hard Fork on DApps and Smart Contracts
+# 2. Effects of the Chang Hard Fork on DApps and Smart Contracts

 ### 2.1.
 CIP-0069
 A significant change with the new Plutus dependency, as introduced by the [CIP-0069](https://developers.cardano.org/docs/governance/cardano-improvement-proposals/cip-0069/), affects the arguments given to all types of Plutus scripts: